Incircle and excircles: Other properties

 Some relations among the sides, incircle radius, and circumcircle radius are:

 Any line through a triangle that splits both the triangle's area and its perimeter in half goes through the triangle's incenter (the center of its incircle).
 There are either one, two, or three of these for any given triangle.

-Denoting the center of the incircle of as , we have

-and

 The incircle radius is no greater than one-ninth the sum of the altitudes.